 - Religious gatherings can be held indoors or outdoors.
 Venues must apply the I person per two square metre rule to ensure people have enough room to maintain I.5 metres distance between them.
-There are no group limits; - The two square metre rule can be used only if electronic record keeping is used, otherwise, the four square metre rule must apply.
+There are no group limits other than the density quotients; - The two square metre rule can be used only if electronic record keeping is used, otherwise, the four square metre rule must apply.
 The square metre rule doesn't include babies under 12 months of age; - Record Keeping is required for all attendees beyond a 15-minute visit and must include: First Name + Contact Number + date and time at which the person attended the place of worship.
-Records must be kept for 28 days; - People must carry a face covering at all times; - It is not mandatory to wear a fitted face covering during worship and prayer, but if the required distance of 1.5m between persons cannot be maintained, fitted face coverings
+Records must be kept for 28 days; - People must carry a fitted face covering at all times.
+Fitted face coverings must be worn indoors by all participants unless they have a lawful exemption or are children under 12 years of age.
+It is advised that fitted face coverings be worn outdoors if a distance of 1.5m cannot be maintained.
+Those with a lawful exemption for not wearing a face covering (over 12 years of age) must maintain the 1.5m distancing at all times and should be recorded as being exempt and attending without a face covering; - Hygiene precautions must continue to be maintained throughout;

-- should be worn (indoors or outdoors) unless there is a lawful exemption not to do so, or for children under 12 years of age. - Hygiene precautions must continue to be maintained throughout; - Doors must remain closed to prevent public access if there is no-one available to ensure that particular number limits are maintained; - A place of worship can have indoor or outdoor religious gatherings at the same time.
+- Doors must remain closed to prevent public access if there is no-one available to ensure that particular number limits are maintained: - A place of worship can have indoor or outdoor religious gatherings at the same time.
 Ceremonial participants other than faith leaders are included in the two square metre rule only if electronic record keeping is used.
 Otherwise, the four square metre rule applies; - Places of worship can continue to be open for essential public support services.
 Essential public support services include food banks, help for people experiencing homelessness or other essential activities.
 A distance of at least 1.5 metres must be kept between people.